davidbestue/funciones/README.md

 You can plot all the trials or subject by subject in the sinaplot

+Now you can also plto the line or just the CI (also define the range 95 if comparing to 0 and 69 if compearing two lines).

 Examples of hue linares plot of (trials & subject)

 ```